sgul-bioinformatics/r_for_beginners_2022_04_29/README.md

 6. Choose a desired folder in the "Create project as subdirectory of..." field
 7. Choose **'R version 3.5.3'** in the dropdown box at the bottom of the window.
 8. Click the "Create project" button
-9. Open the first script ...
+9. Open the first script by clicking on "basics.R" in the bottom-right panel of the RStudio window.